omahs/skar/README.md

 - High query performance that is based on efficient indexing of the data and usage of Apache Arrow/Parquet.
 - High ingestion speed only limited by the source/network.
 - ApacheArrow/GRPC based api.
 This will help with efficiency because it is lighter than json over http (Work In Progress).
 - Open source software and easy deployment.
-Anyone should be able to deploy with ease and preffered configuration.
+Anyone should be able to deploy with ease and preferred configuration.
 - Flexible ingestion from multiple sources with different limiting configurations.
 This will allow someone with a bunch of limited keys from RPC providers to combine those keys (and maybe even some free endpoints) to have a premium and zero downtime experience (Work In Progress).
 This is WIP because currently skar requires the `eth_getBlockReceipts` method to be available on the source, many RPC providers and node implementations don't implement this.
 - Index multiple chains with a single _**skar**_ instance.
 This will allow users to index many chains without running and maintaining many instances of _**skar**_ (Work In Progress).